 If you owned the house together with the person who passed away, your deed may have specified that you both owned the home as joint tenants with rights of survivorship.
 This means that when one of the owners dies, the surviving partner automatically becomes the full owner.
 This type of arrangement leaves little confusion as to rightful ownership following a death, unless other family members challenge the survivor’s ownership in court.

 If on the other hand you and the deceased didn’t own the property as joint tenants, you will likely have to resolve any questions of ownership before you can sell an inherited house.
-That’s because a title company won’t issue title insurance – which is necessary if you want to sell the house – until this issue is resolved.
+That’s because a title company won’t issue title insurance.
+That’s why its necessary if you want to sell the house until the issue is resolved.

 Advantages of Selling Quickly

 If ownership of the property is contested or there are disagreements among family members, settling the matter without undue delay is important.
 You will want to resolve the issue of ownership and sell the home as soon as possible while still making sure to abide by the law.

 If no one is living in the home, it could be more difficult to insure and protect.
 You could be held liable if someone is hurt on the property, or risk damage or theft if the vacant house is vandalized or burglarized.
 Some insurers will issue a vacant home insurance policy to help shield you from liability as well as insure the property in case of vandalism, theft, fire, flooding, or other issues.

 A home can also start to deteriorate when it’s left unoccupied, particularly if it’s not checked on frequently.
 This will make it harder to find a buyer down the road.

 The longer the home remains unsold, the greater your potential property tax liability.
 That’s because most Texas homeowners take a homestead exemption to lower property taxes on their primary residences.
 In the event of the homeowner’s death, however, this discount no longer applies and you may have to pay additional taxes for the time period between your loved one’s passing and the sale of the home.